Three Card Poker

 If the Player folds, they forfeit their Ante and their Pair Plus Bonus wager.
 If applicable, the 6-card bonus wager still has action.
 If the Player wants to continue, they must make an additional wager in the Play circle equal to their Ante bet.

-If the Player/Banker's hand does not qualify with a Queen or higher, all Players still active in the hand will have their Play bet pushed back.
-Additionally, the Ante bets will win if the Player's hand is greater than the Player/Bankers hand, or Push, if the Player's hand is equal or less than the Player/Banker's hand.
+If the Player/Dealer's hand does not qualify with a Queen or higher, all Players still active in the hand will have their Play bet pushed back.
+Additionally, the Ante bets will win if the Player's hand is greater than the Player/Dealer's hand, or Push, if the Player's hand is equal or less than the Player/Dealer's hand.

-If the Player/Banker's hand does qualify with a Queen or higher, the hands will be compared; whichever hand ranks highest will win both the Ante and Play bets.
-In the event of a tie where all three of the Player's cards match all three of the Player/Banker's cards, the Play and Ante bets will push.
+If the Player/Dealer's hand does qualify with a Queen or higher, the hands will be compared; whichever hand ranks highest will win both the Ante and Play bets.
+In the event of a tie where all three of the Player's cards match all three of the Player/Dealer's cards, the Play and Ante bets will push.
 Winning Ante/Play bets are paid 1:1.

 Three Card Poker hands are ranked from highest to lowest as follows: